Peace Through Framing Our Thought Life

 Things in the Unseen realm that Cause Chaos

-. . .they were astonished at His teaching, for His word was with authority.
+. . .
+They were astonished at His teaching, for His word was with authority.
 Now in the synagogue there was a man who had a spirit of an unclean demon.
 And he cried out with a loud voice, saying, “Let us alone!
 What have we to do with You, Jesus of Nazareth?
 Did You come to destroy us?
 I know who You are—the Holy One of God!”
 But Jesus rebuked him, saying, “Be quiet, and come out of him!”
 And when the demon had thrown him in their midst, it came out of him and did not hurt him.
 Then they were all amazed and spoke among themselves, saying, “What a word this is!
-For with authority and power He commands the unclean spirits, and they come out.” ~ Luke 4:32
+For with authority and power He commands the unclean spirits, and they come out.”

 According to the Word pictures, the definition of trust is "to abide and rest inside the goodness of God, protected, embraced, and surrounded by His compassion and favor."
-Our thoughts must be built upon this concept of trusting in His goodness and revealed word in order to experience His extreme peace (shalom, shalom).
+Our thoughts must be built upon this concept of trusting in His goodness and revealed Word to experience His ultimate peace (shalom, shalom).

-It really is clear that the battlefield is in the mind and that our thought life is the framework of our experience.
-Our battle is to destroy the authority causing us chaos by taking authority over our thoughts and actions and purposing them to God's thoughts and desires so that we might experience the wholeness and security of a life lived well.
+It is clear that the battlefield is in the mind and that our thought life is the framework of our experience.
+Our battle is to destroy the authority causing us chaos by taking jurisdiction over our thoughts and actions and purposing them to God's thoughts and desires so that we might experience the wholeness and security of a life lived well.

 Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.
 Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things.

 © 2010 Tamarajo